Performance Metrics¶

 public:

-/// Define the metric's identifier
+/// Define the metric's identifier.

 [[nodiscard]] std::string name() const override